-The history is fascinating and the food is even better.
-In the 1930s La Mere Brazier was awarded three stars – head chef Eugenie Brazier was the first-ever woman chef to be awarded three stars.
-Sadly, its reputation declined in the late 20th century, but a dangerously talented new chef, Mathieu Viannay, took over the kitchen in 2008, gaining two well-deserved Michelin stars in 2009.
+The history is fascinating, and the food is even better.
+In the 1930s, La Mere Brazier was awarded three stars – head chef Eugenie Brazier was the first-ever woman chef to be awarded three stars.
+Sadly, its reputation declined in the late 20th century, but a dangerously talented new chef, Mathieu Vianney, took over the kitchen in 2008, gaining two well-deserved Michelin stars in 2009.
 Today the restaurant is at the top of its game, offering exquisite food in the most convivial of surroundings.
-Wild sea bass, Bresse chicken and ravioli of langoustine are just some of the delights designed to inflame the senses and enrapture the palate.
-Yet the restaurant keeps its feet on the ground; wine mark-ups are reasonable and there isn’t a hint of pretension about the service.
+Wild sea bass, Bresse chicken, and ravioli of langoustine are just some of the delights designed to inflame the senses and enrapture the palate.
+Yet the restaurant keeps its feet on the ground; wine mark-ups are reasonable, and there isn’t a hint of pretension about the service.
 Formidable!

 Address: 12 Rue Royale, 69001 Lyon